ENDURING TO THE END

-But the wisdom that is from above is first pure, then peaceable, gentle, and easy to be entreated, full of mercy and good fruits, without partiality, and without hypocrisy.
+But the wisdom that is from above is first pure, then peaceable, gentle, willing to yield, full of mercy and good fruits, without partiality and without hypocrisy.
 (James 3:17)

 The six doctrines mentioned above, unconditional grace, the unbalanced emphasis on God’s love, the teaching we are to reverence the Lord but not fear the Lord, the so-called “pre-tribulation rapture of the believers,” God wants us to be rich in material things, and the use of soulish faith to imagine and obtain whatever we desire, are contrary to the Scriptures.